 What are friends and family borrowing for?

 To further understand this debt landscape, it’s key that we understand the purposes of these FF loans.
 Regardless of their ages, participants listed utilities and bills (46%) as their top reasons for borrowing, followed by rent (23%) and medical emergencies (17%).
-Notably, the greater their income, the higher the percentage of respondents who used their FF loans for medical emergencies and to start a business.
+Notably, the greater their income, the higher the percentage of respondents who used their FF loans for medical emergencies or to fund starting a business.
 In comparison to those who made $75,000 to $100,000 a year, those with incomes from $100,000 to $150,000 a year were near three times more likely to borrow money to start a business.** The estimated average amount entrepreneurs borrowed was $7,500, which is more than twice the average amount borrowed ($3,239) for all purposes.

 However, the most popular reason for borrowing isn’t necessarily contributing the most to FF debt.
 If we take into account the average amount of those loans by purpose, we can see where the real economic impact is on friends and family.
 For example, although only 4% of takers said they used their funds toward a down payment on a home, the average amount borrowed was $16,869,*** resulting in 26% of the estimated $288 billion borrowed.